GuillaumeSmaha/cluster-mgr/manual_install/README.md

 # rm /opt/gluu/data/main_db/*.mdb
 # rm /opt/gluu/data/site_db/*.mdb
 ```
+This is necessary because each Gluu instance creates unique inum's under o=gluu, so therefore servers won't match.
+We delete the brand new databases and replace with our own existing database later.

-8. Make an accesslog database directory:
+8. Make an accesslog database directory for delta-syncrepl:
 ```
 # mkdir /opt/gluu/data/accesslog_db
 ```